E-3 Visa Renewals and Extensions

 In 2021, U.S. Citizenship and Immigration Service (USCIS) announced that individuals requesting a change or an extension of status for their E-3 classification on Form I-129 will have the option to request a premium processing service.

 What is Premium Processing?

 Premium processing provides a processing alternative for various visas requiring an adjustment of status, inclusive of the E-3 Visa, guaranteeing a processing turnaround of 15 business days

 The standard processing time can take up to 6-8 months, but the USCIS premium processing services allow individuals to pay an additional fee, to expedite their decision in a much shorter time frame.

 This service will assist those Australian citizens who are currently residing in the United States that are seeking to apply to amend their current E-3 visa, to change their U.S. employer, to change their status, or to extend their status from within the United States.

-For more information see our E-3 Premium Processing post here.
+For more information see our detailed article on E-3 Premium Processing

 E-3 visa policy often changes.
 While the E-3 visa often goes 'under the radar' from immigration politics and the national publicity of the immigration debate in the United States, this does not keep the E-3 visa immune from policy changes.

-Whether or not you worked with Worldwide Migration Partners on your original E-3 application, we would be happy to assist in your E-3 renewal wherever you plan to submit the application.
-Our team follows E-3 visa policy trends, timing issues, and closely monitors the E-3 visa as we are the largest US immigration law firm in Australia.
+Whether or not you worked with Worldwide Migration Partners on your original E-3 application, we would be happy to assist in your E-3 renewal or extension, wherever you plan to submit the application.
+Our team follows E-3 visa policy trends, timing issues, and closely monitors the E-3 visa as we are the most up to date US Immigration Law firm in Australia.

 About The Author